rebecca-aston/web-socket-chat-p5/README.md

 ```
 $ npm install
-$ node app.js
+$ npm run dev
 ```

-And point your browser to `http://localhost:9000`.
-Optionally, specify a port by supplying the `port` variable.
+And point your browser to `http://localhost:4000`.
+Optionally, specify a port by supplying the `port` variable in app.js.

 ## Features